rappakos/paraglider-tests/README.md

 Notes:
 - Database setup is intentionally skipped here.
 If you don't have a DB file, create or copy one next to the repository root (file name `glider_tests.db`) in `.env`.
-- If you still want to run the legacy aiohttp app while migrating, run `python app.py` instead.
+- If you still want to run the legacy aiohttp app while migrating, run `python main.py` instead.
+- Legacy aiohttp entrypoint removed; use the FastAPI server (`main.py`) with `uvicorn` instead.
 - For scrapers that use Selenium, ensure Chrome is installed; `webdriver-manager` will manage the ChromeDriver.

 ### Run on Android